uhlik/blendmaxwell/readme.md

 **WARNING: still highly experimental, expect bugs** (tested on Windows 8.1 64)

 * Install Maxwell Render
 * System Properties > Advanced > Environment Variables... > System Variables > add to PATH at the end of current value ```;C:\Program Files\Next Limit\Maxwell 3```, it's the same string as in MAXWELL3_ROOT variable, which you should already have.
 Don't mess something up.
-Just keep current value and ONLY ADD a one more path at the END of it.
+Just keep current value and ONLY ADD one more path at the END of it.
+Storing original value in text file would be an good idea.
 * install addon as usual

 ### addon installation - Linux: